 Today, we are going to talk about the types of customers you can get in contact with your brand.
-I will guide you through types one by one and provide hints on how to keep any type of consumers happy.
+I will guide you through types one by one and provide hints on how to keep all customers happy.

 Table of contents: